-\paragraph{Exact algorithms for the VRPSD} \ \\ Over the last three decades, a rich body of exact algorithms has been developed to solve the VRPSD under the DTD and OR policies.
-These algorithms can be divided into integer L-shaped methods \citep{gendreau1995exact, hjorring1999new, laporte2002integer, jabali2014partial, louveaux2018exact, salavati2019exact, hoogendoorn2023improved, parada2024disaggregated, hoogendoorn2025evaluation} and branch-price-and cut (BP\&C) methods \citep{christiansen2007branch, gauvin2014branch, florio2020new, florio2023recent}.
+\paragraph{Exact algorithms for the VRPSD.} A rich body of exact algorithms has been developed to solve the VRPSD under the DTD and OR policies.
+These algorithms can be divided into integer L-shaped methods \cite{gendreau1995exact, hjorring1999new, laporte2002integer, jabali2014partial, louveaux2018exact, salavati2019exact, hoogendoorn2023improved, parada2024disaggregated, hoogendoorn2025evaluation} and branch-price-and-cut (BP\&C) methods \cite{christiansen2007branch, gauvin2014branch, florio2020new, florio2023recent}.
 Integer L-shaped approaches model the VRPSD as a two-stage stochastic program and rely on edge-flow or arc-flow formulations.
 Within a branch-and-cut (B\&C) framework, they iteratively generate valid inequalities that tighten the approximation of the recourse function and characterize feasible routes.
 On the other hand, BP\&C methods embed column generation inside a branch-and-bound (B\&B) tree.
 The master problem is a set-partitioning model whose columns represent complete routes.
-At each iteration, a resource-constrained shortest-path problem \citep{irnich2005shortest} is solved to identify a new route with negative reduced costs.
+Each iteration solves a resource-constrained shortest-path problem \cite{irnich2005shortest} to identify a new route with negative reduced costs.